Sutto/api_smith/README.md

 API Smith was written by [Darcy Laycock](https://github.com/sutto), and [Steve Webb](https://github.com/swebb) from [The Frontier Group](https://github.com/thefrontiergroup), as part of a bigger project with [Filter Squad](https://github.com/filtersquad).

-Thanks to [Pranas Kiziela](https://github.com/Pranas) for misc. compatibility related contributions.
+* Thanks to [Pranas Kiziela](https://github.com/Pranas) for misc. compatibility related contributions.
+* Thanks to [Calinoiu Alexandru Nicolae](https://github.com/balauru) for ensuring it's updated to Hashie 2.0 compatibility.

 ## Contributing